-Work with PDF layers using Python
+Work with PDF Layers using Python

 With Aspose.PDF for Python via .NET, you can:

-• Lock/Unlock layers to control visibility.
+• Lock and unlock layers to control visibility behavior.

 • Extract layers into separate files or streams.

-• Merge layers into a single unified layer.
+• Merge multiple layers into one layer.

-Add layers to PDF
+Add Layers to a PDF

 2. Create and add the red layer.